 Cost of Radiator Fan Replacement

-Labor costs can vary widely depending on the number of components required to be pulled out to be able to remove the cooling fan from a vehicle.
-As always, the labor rate is also dependent on the location.
+The average cost of a cooling fan replacement is about $600, but costs can vary widely. depending on the number of components required to be pulled out to be able to remove the cooling fan from a vehicle.

 As for the cost of the parts, it is dependent on the type of vehicle being serviced and the type and quality of the replacement parts to be used.